D4NSER/LaboratorinisNr3/README.md

 ## References:
 [^1]: Doxygen is a tool designed to automatically generate documentation from source code, primarily written in C++, but also supporting other programming languages.
 Its operation is based on specially written comment tags adjacent to the code.
 These tags, typically starting with the symbol /**, allow for writing structured and detailed documentation about code functions, class members, modules, and variables.
 [^2]: Unit tests are intended to test individual parts (units) of a program to ensure they function correctly.
 This helps ensure that each part of the program performs the intended functions and behaves as expected.
-[^3]: Additionally, GitHub provides a platform for collaborative code editing and version control, allowing multiple developers to contribute to a project and make changes to code files.